fieldtrip/website/example/video_eeg.md

 ---
 title: Making a synchronous movie of EEG or NIRS combined with video recordings
+category: example
-tags: [example, video, eeg, nirs, plotting]
+tags: [video, eeg, nirs, plotting]
 ---

 # Making a synchronous movie of EEG or NIRS combined with video recordings